charles19132/copper/README.md

 1. Create a file in `components`, ending with `.sh`.

 2. Then edit this content to match your needs.

+> [!TIP]
-You can also use the existing components as reference.
+> You can also use the existing components as reference.

 ```bash
 #!/bin/bash